 To help you decide which platforms to focus on in your global social media strategy, here’s more specific pros and cons of each platform.

-For more detail on how to effectively manage multilingual social media platforms, download our ultimate guide below:
+For more details on how to effectively manage multilingual social media platforms, download our ultimate guide below:

 Get your free guide by filling in the form below!